autoplot/documentation/md/PNG_Walks.md

 ```
 Autoplot uses the .pngwalk file to define how the pngwalk is to be
 loaded and controlled.
 The "View in Autoplot" button will be enabled
 when a .vap file corresponding to the .pngwalk can be found.
-Its
-location can be in several places: